 On 2nd January 2018 we reviewed Tin Man by Sarah Winman.
 Two of us loved it, and one was indifferent.
 It scored 24 out of 30.

-On 6th February 2018 we will be reviewing Bill Beverly‘s debut novel, Dodgers.
+On 6th February 2018 we gave Bill Beverly‘s debut novel, Dodgers 25.5 out of 30.
+That makes it our highest mark to date.

 You can listen to the Radio Reads section of Bill’s show by clicking on the title above and normally fast forward to just after the 1 hour mark.
 Enjoy!